superstarMann/huber-eats-backend/README.md

 - Verify Email

 - See Categories
-- See Restaurants by Category (pagination)
+- See Store by Category (pagination)
-- See Restaurants (pagination)
+- See Store (pagination)
-- See Restaurant
+- See Store

-- Edit Restaurant
+- Edit Store
-- Delete Restaurant
+- Delete Store

 - Create Dish
 - Edit Dish